paraskuk/chatgptui/README.md

 ## Disclaimer

-This project is for demonstration of Chat GPT capabilities and should not be used wholly or partly in any commercial project.
+This project is for demonstration of GPT capabilities and should not be used wholly or partly in any commercial project.